TheFirstPaige1/bitburner-scripts/README.md

 - stockwatcher - automated stock market buyer/seller, doesn't require or use the 4S market data
 - bailwse - kills stockwatcher and sells all stocks, for when you want to stop trading

+- sharesbuyback - a script that'll automatically buy back as many shares as you can afford every minute until they're all purchased

 - totalhack - a single-instance hack manager that dynamically allocates RAM and periodically updates as new servers are hackable, always run on home, relies on manhack, manweaken, and mangrow subscripts
 - manhack, manweaken, mangrow - awaited single function subscripts that call a single use of their named function